 Botanic gardens are in a unique position to improve our understanding of the plant kingdom, addressing some of the most urgent issues of our time.
 Every answer to the challenges presented by climate change and the biodiversity crisis requires a better understanding of how plants function and evolve, and in particular, how they respond to environmental and climatic conditions.
-To this end, our first steps will be to root the Garden's work in time and space, focussing on the ecological drivers of evolution in temperate zones.
+To this end, our first steps will be to root the Garden's work in time and space, focusing on the ecological drivers of evolution in temperate zones.

 Working with partners in Fife and around the world, St Andrews Botanic Garden will be a window into the habitats where these plants can be found.
-As part of a network of sites, we will manage the Garden so that it can be used not only as tangible reference to existing and novel habitats but also a place where experiments can be conducted that would not be possible in plants' natural ranges.
+We will manage the Garden so that it can be used not only as tangible reference to existing and novel habitats beyond the Garden but also a place where experiments can be conducted that would not be possible in plants' natural ranges.

-The Garden is a highly biodiverse series of constructed habitats, and it is not yet clear to what extent these assemblages influence the physiology of the plants within them, or how these assemblages feedback on their environment and in turn, evolutionary mechanisms (Pausas and Bond, 2022).
+This is not a straightforward mission: a longstanding challenge for studying conservation and evolution in botanic gardens is overcoming the 'N=1' problem which limits the types of experiments that can be conducted in ex situ collections.
+Further, the Garden is a highly biodiverse series of constructed habitats, and it is not yet clear to what extent these assemblages influence the physiology of the plants within them, or how these assemblages feedback on their environment and in turn, evolutionary mechanisms (Pausas and Bond, 2022).
 For this reason, we will ensure that high quality evidence is at the heart of our planning and decisionmaking, developing the Botanic Garden as a long-term experiment so that findings can be transparently investigated and shared.
 In delivering this vision, we will work to six principles: